usnistgov/FIPS201/_FIPS201/introduction.md

 [^CHUID]: The CHUID data element has not been deprecated and continues to be mandatory.

-All sections in this document are normative (i.e., mandatory for compliance) unless specified as informative (i.e., non-mandatory).
+All sections in this document are *normative* (i.e., mandatory for compliance) unless specified as informative (i.e., non-mandatory).
 Following is the structure of this document:

 + [Section 1, Introduction](introduction.md), provides background information for understanding the scope of this Standard.
-This section is informative.
+This section is *informative*.
 + [Section 2, Common Identification, Security, and Privacy Requirements](requirements.md), outlines the requirements for identity proofing, registration, and issuance, by establishing the control and security objectives for compliance with [HSPD-12].
-This section is normative.
+This section is *normative*.
 + [Section 3, PIV System Overview](system.md), serves to provide a PIV system overview.
-This section is informative.
+This section is *informative*.
 + [Section 4, PIV Front-End Subsystem](frontend.md), provides the requirements for the components of the PIV front-end subsystem.
 Specifically, this section defines requirements for the PIV Card, logical data elements, biometrics, cryptography, and card readers.
-This section is normative.
+This section is *normative*.
 + [Section 5, PIV Key Management Requirements](keymanagement.md), defines the processes and components required for managing a PIV Card’s lifecycle.
 It also provides the requirements and specifications related to this subsystem.
-This section is normative.
+This section is *normative*.
 + [Section 6, PIV Cardholder Authentication](authentication.md), defines a suite of authentication mechanisms that are supported by the PIV Card, and their applicability in meeting the requirements of graduated levels of identity assurance.
-This section is normative.
+This section is *normative*.
 + [Appendix A, PIV Validation, Certification, and Accreditation](../_Appendix/accreditation.md), provides additional information regarding compliance with this document.
-This appendix is normative.
+This appendix is *normative*.
 + [Appendix B, PIV Object Identifiers and Certificate Extension](../_Appendix/oid.md), provides additional details for the PIV objects identified in Section 4.
-This appendix is normative.
+This appendix is *normative*.
 + [Appendix C, Glossary of Terms, Acronyms, and Notations](../_Appendix/glossary.md), describes the vocabulary and textual representations used in the document.
-This appendix is informative.
+This appendix is *informative*.
 + [Appendix D, References](../_Appendix/references.md), lists the specifications and standards referred to in this document.
-This appendix is informative.
+This appendix is *informative*.
 + [Appendix E, Revision History](../_Appendix/revisions.md), lists changes made to this Standard from its inception.
-This appendix is informative.
+This appendix is *informative*.